tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/validation-falsification.md

 #### The continuity-based approach

 For each predetermined covariate or placebo outcome, an optimal bandwidth should be chosen first, and then the local polynomial estimation techniques within that bandwidth can be used to estimate the treatment effect.
-In the [continuity-based approach building block](/continuity/approach), this estimation method is explaiend in more detail.
+In the [continuity-based approach topic](/continuity/approach), this estimation method is explained in more detail.

 Specifically, `rdrobust` function should be run using each covariate of interest as the outcome variable (`Y` in the code).
 The running variable is specified by `R` and bandwidth (`bw`) is set to 0.2 here.
 The kernel used is the triangular kernel.